cbrem/wedding/_pages/en.md

 We'll have Israeli food, dancing, Tel Aviv-style photo magnets, and a cookie table.

+## Attire

+Cocktail attire.
+For reference, Natalie will be wearing sequins, and Connor will be wearing a suit.

 ## Cookie Table

 A cookie table is a traditional Pittsburgh alternative to a wedding cake.
 Guests bake their own cookies, which we serve potluck-style at the reception.